Search Results

 For additional information see section 4.

-During treatment with GLANDY, tell your doctor:
+During treatment with Glandy, tell your doctor:

-• If you start or stop smoking, as this may affect the way GLANDY works.
+• If you start or stop smoking, as this may affect the way Glandy works.

 Children and adolescents

-Other medicines and GLANDY
+Other medicines and Glandy

-Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.
-Tell your doctor if you are taking the following medicines.
+Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines particularly etelcalcetide or any other medicines that lower the level of calcium in your blood.

-Medicines such as these can affect how GLANDY works:
+Medicines such as these can affect how Glandy works:

 • Medicines used to treat skin and fungal infections (ketoconazole, itraconazole and voriconazole);